 The Kuwait Airways logo conveys the company’s determination to become a leader among international carriers in the Asian region.
 It symbolizes smooth takeoffs and landings, comfort, and convenience.
-The emblem reflects the airline’s ambition to dominate the skies while providing its passengers unparalleled service.
+The emblem reflects the airline’s ambition to dominate the skies while providing its passengers with unparalleled service.

 Meaning and History